 - Wash or rinse each silver item in hot water to remove dust.
 Then, while the silver is still warm, dip a moistened foam sponge or soft rag into the polishing cream and spread the cream quickly over the entire silver piece.

 - Try to cover an area with a thin layer of silver cream.
 Then go back and rub each area gently just until the tarnish disappears.
 Small items will take 15 to 30 seconds, while larger pieces may take up to 2 minutes to finish.

 - On large pieces such as bowls, apply the polish on the inside area first, so the cream covers the whole surface.
 Then go back and rub it in where tarnish is evident.
 Next, go on to put cream on the outside surfaces and repeat.

 - Rinse right away, or set each piece on paper toweling.
 Proceed to the next piece.
 Work quickly.
-You can apply cream to 10 serving bowls or to flatware for six in less than 10 minutes.
+You can apply the cream to 10 serving bowls or flatware for six in less than 10 minutes.